ObolNetwork/obol-docs/docs/charon/charon_cli_reference.md

 Flags:
       --clean                          Delete the cluster directory before generating it.
-      --cluster-dir string             The target folder to create the cluster in. (default ".charon/cluster") --fee-recipient-address string   Optional Ethereum address of the fee recipient -h, --help                           Help for cluster
+      --cluster-dir string             The target folder to create the cluster in. (default ".charon/cluster") --definition-file string         Optional path to a cluster definition file or an HTTP URL.
+This overrides all other configuration flags.
+      --fee-recipient-address string   Optional Ethereum address of the fee recipient -h, --help                           Help for cluster
+      --insecure-keys                  Generates insecure keystore files.
+This should never be used.
+It is not supported on mainnet.
+      --keymanager-addresses strings   Comma separated list of keymanager URLs to push validator key shares to.
+Note that multiple addresses are required, one for each node in the cluster, with node0's keyshares being pushed to the first address, node1's keyshares to the second, and so on.
-      --name string                    Optional cosmetic cluster name
+      --name string                    The cluster name
       --network string                 Ethereum network to create validators for.
 Options: mainnet, gnosis, goerli, kiln, ropsten, sepolia. (default "goerli")
-  -n, --nodes int                      The number of charon nodes in the cluster.
-Minimum is 4. (default 4)
-      --num-validators int             The number of distributed validators needed in the cluster. (default 1) --split-existing-keys            Split an existing validator's private key into a set of distributed validator private key shares.
+      --nodes int                      The number of charon nodes in the cluster.
+Minimum is 4. (default 4) --num-validators int             The number of distributed validators needed in the cluster. (default 1) --split-existing-keys            Split an existing validator's private key into a set of distributed validator private key shares.
 Does not re-create deposit data for this key.
       --split-keys-dir string          Directory containing keys to split.
 Expects keys in keystore-*.json and passwords in keystore-*.txt.
 Requires --split-existing-keys.
-  -t, --threshold int                  Optional override of threshold required for signature reconstruction.
+      --threshold int                  Optional override of threshold required for signature reconstruction.
 Defaults to ceil(n*2/3) if zero.
 Warning, non-default values decrease security.
       --withdrawal-address string      Ethereum address to receive the returned stake and accrued rewards. (default "0x0000000000000000000000000000000000000000")

 ```

 ### Creating the configuration for a DKG Ceremony